marcelkohl/chrome-linkedin/README.md

 # Share on LinkedIn
 This Chrome extension enables an option on the right click menu to share a page or selection to Linkedin.

+## Install
+Download or clone the project.

+Add it from your chrome browser settings:

+- ``settings -> extensions``
+- Enable Developer Mode
+- Load unpacked extension
+- Select the folder where you downloaded this project
+- Share your content :smile: